shakes76/PatternFlow/recognition/s44349682 2-GCN/README.md

 ![Testing](https://raw.githubusercontent.com/Sinquios/PatternFlow/topic-recognition/recognition/s44349682%202-GCN/Testing.png)
 ### TSNE
 ![TSNE](https://raw.githubusercontent.com/Sinquios/PatternFlow/topic-recognition/recognition/s44349682%202-GCN/TSNE.png)

+Testing with additional convolutional layers may improve results, as moving from 2 to 3 increased accuracy by around 8%.
+Hyperparameters could be changed to improve results as well, however I would suggest splitting the data randomly to produce unique training sets for each epoch to help reduce overfitting issues and improve overall precision.

 ## Usage
 Run the drive.py file to generate the model and receive all outputs seen below.